pallets-eco/flask-caching/docs/index.rst

     {% endcache %}

     By default the value of "path to template file" + "block start line" is used as cache key.
-    Also one or multiple key names can be set manually that can be used to avoid the same block evaluating in different templates.
+    Also key name can be set manually.
+Keys are concated together into a single string. that can be used to avoid the same block evaluating in different templates.

     Set timeout to "del" to delete cached value: